Head and Neck Cancers

 Although these factors can increase a person's risk, they do not necessarily cause the disease.
 Some people with one or more risk factors never develop the disease, while others develop disease and have no known risk factors.
 But, knowing your risk factors to any disease can help to guide you into the appropriate actions, including changing behaviors and being clinically monitored for the disease.

 A complete medical history, physical examination including an office endoscopy can help a clinician narrow the diagnosis.
 In addition one or more of the following procedures or imaging can help with obtaining a definite diagnosis.

 Because sinonasal cancer can be hard to diagnose, patients should ask to have the tissue samples checked by a pathologist who has experience in diagnosing sinonasal cancer.
 Once a diagnosis is made, the cancer will be staged (to determine the extent of the disease) before a treatment plan is established.

-Patients with sinonasal cancer should have their treatment planned by a team of experts in treating head and neck cancer including Brigham and Women’s Hospital head and neck surgeons and radiation oncologists and Dana-Farber/Brigham and Women’s Cancer Center (DF/BWCC) medical oncologists.
+Patients with sinonasal cancer should have their treatment planned by a team of experts in treating head and neck cancer including Brigham and Women’s Hospital head and neck surgeons and radiation oncologists and Dana-Farber Brigham Cancer Center (DFBCC) medical oncologists.